Tinusf/sudoku/README.md

 # sudoku
-A simple sudoku game created in python
+A simple sudoku game created in python.
+:)